FlinkFood/FlinkFood/README.md

 ### Pull requests (PRs)

-- Before opening the PR make sure you are up to date ith `develop` branch
+- Before opening the PR make sure you are up to date with `develop` branch
 - After the PR is approved squash merge your commits on develop

 Do at least one of the following: